 - Intentionally inflicted bodily harm or attempted to inflict bodily harm on another.

-The maximum sentence you face for a misdemeanor 5th degree assault conviction is 90 days in jail, a $1,000 fine, or both.
+The maximum sentence you face for a Minnesota misdemeanor 5th-degree assault conviction is 90 days in jail, a $1,000 fine, or both.

 Gross Misdemeanor 5th Degree Assault in MN